Christmas music radio: Business rationale

 Arbitron (now Nielsen Audio) reported in 2011 that it was not uncommon for a station's average audience to double after switching to Christmas music, citing several large-market stations in 2010 such as Boston's WODS, Los Angeles's KOST, New York's WLTW, and San Diego's KYXY.
 In 2017, Chicago's WLIT-FM roughly quadrupled its audience share between November (2.8) and December (12.4) after making the switch.
 The practice may not always transition well into financial success, since advertisers do not universally recognize Nielsen's holiday ratings book.
 In some markets, there may be one dominant broadcaster of Christmas music, but this is not always the case; stations in competitive markets may observe an advantage to being first in their market to adopt the format ("first in wins"), while other stations may change their formats to all-Christmas at the same time as their competitors to negate that advantage.

-All-Christmas formats are appealing to advertisers, both because of the high listenership and because of the potential to place the listeners in the right mindset to want to do their holiday shopping.
+All-Christmas formats tend to be appealing to advertisers.
+This is likely because both the high listenership and the potential to place the listeners in the right mindset to want to do their holiday shopping could lead to more products being bought.